CiscoDevNet/Create2018/Mathieu Gerard/README.md

 SERVER=[THE BROADCAST SERVER URL] node client.js
 ```

-Everytime a notification is received by the boradcast server, your broadcast client will make the same post request to your Meraki listener server.
+Everytime a notification is received by the broadcast server, your broadcast client will make the same post request to your Meraki listener server.
 If your Meraki listener server is not running on `localhost:3004`, you'll need to use the `POSTTO` environment variable to configure it.

 Now you should start receiving notifications and your Redis database will be populated with locations.